 So many events occur during the week of Christmas and New Year's Day, that the city of Aspen decided to consolidate them into one festival called the 12 Days of Aspen.

 Festivities focus on all the things we love about winter.
-Families can enjoy free ice skating, caroling, holiday-themed arts and crafts stations around town, storytime at the library, Hanukkah ceremonies, and the Audi Ajax Cup ski races at Aspen Mountain.
-This year, visitors and locals can also enjoy A Christmas Carol at the historic Wheeler Opera House.
+Families can enjoy caroling, holiday-themed arts and crafts stations around town, storytime at the library, Aspen Film Academy Screenings, and the Audi Ajax Cup ski races at Aspen Mountain.
+This year, visitors and locals can also enjoy A Charlie Brown Christmas Live on Stage at the historic Wheeler Opera House.
 The festivities conclude by ringing in the New Year with fireworks over Aspen Mountain.

 Snowmass' award-winning terrain park is the setting for this weekly, open-to-the-public freestyle skiing and snowboarding competition.
 Watch as competitors throw down in an urban-inspired rail yard, with points awarded for creativity, technical prowess and precision.
 Of special note for families: watch the "little jibbers" —i.e. skiers and riders under 12 — show off their tricks at the conclusion of the event.